 - financial documents, for example payslips or invoices

 - education documents, for example a student ID card or student loan documents

 - other documents, for example mortgage or rental agreement, utility bill

 Who to ask about your benefit

-Your nearest Social Security/Jobs & Benefits office will help you with any questions you have about your benefits situation.
+Your nearest Jobs and Benefits office will help you with any questions you have about your benefits situation.

 Contact the Northern Ireland Pension Centre to discuss your state retirement pension.
 For information on benefits administered by HMRC, such as tax credits, contact your local Tax Office.

 - Jobs and Benefits offices